IDScanNet/IDScanIDParserIOS/README.md

 ### Obtaining a License Key for PDF Parser

 In order to receive the License Key send an email to support@idscan.net with the Bundle ID.
 Please be sure to provide your order number in the email once ready to upgrade from trial to production mode.
-A unique Serial number/Registration Key for this Bundle ID.
+A unique Serial number/Registration Key is provided for this Bundle ID.

 ---